-HFD firefighters and staff members will be at the Valley Mall with displays and information about fire safety and fire prevention.
+HFD firefighters and staff members will be at Station 1 with displays and information about fire safety and fire prevention.

 Harrisonburg City Council approved a new ordinance that regulates how combustible landscape cover material (mulch) may be used for landscaping against buildings.

 Check out these free interactive web resources to educate yourself and your family about fire prevention.
 These interactive games, videos, quizzes, etc are sorted by age appropriate material.

 The Harrisonburg Fire Department responded to an apartment complex on Vale Circle on September 25, 2013 for a report of a possible structure fire in the kitchen.
 Upon arrival, fire department personnel found that a Stovetop Firestop® mounted in the exhaust hood had extinguished the fire.

 The Fire Code Enforcement section of the Fire Department Prevention Division is responsible for conducting inspections for fire code violations.

 The Harrisonburg Fire Department Prevention Division encompasses three areas; education, inspections, and investigations.